mxiamxia/aws-apm-action/README.md

 ## 💰 Cost Considerations

-- **Billed to your AWS account** where IAM role is created
+- **Billed to your AWS account** where the IAM role is created, covering CloudWatch API calls via MCP and Bedrock token usage if you are using Bedrock models.
-- **Charged per-token** for Bedrock `InvokeModel` API calls based on the specific Claude model used
-- **Additional AWS service costs** for CloudWatch, Application Signals API calls via MCPs
 - See [Amazon Bedrock pricing](https://aws.amazon.com/bedrock/pricing/) for model-specific rates
+- **LLM provider costs** apply if you use a model outside of Bedrock, based on the provider you specify.
 - **Recommendation:** Set up [AWS Budget Alerts](https://aws.amazon.com/aws-cost-management/aws-budgets/) to monitor spending

 ## 🤝 Contributing